Natural Green River Fossil Fish

 This fossil is from the Eocene period.

-Metaphysical Properties of Fossils: Fossils can help increase accomplishments in the area of business and add excellence to one's environment.
-They also aid one in being open to change and new ideas.
+Metaphysical Properties of Fossils: It is believed Fossils can help increase accomplishments in the area of business and add excellence to one's environment.
+They are also said to aid one in being open to change and new ideas.